marshallshen/blog/_posts/2016-10-01-build-rules-engine-using-functional-programming.md

 Using Functional Programming paradigm, the playlist programming can be divided into a set of small functions.
 All steps take a data hash as its inputs and outputs a data hash with the same structure.
 Each step appends its key-pair inside the hash, and it passes on the hash to next step.

-Below is a visual overview of how the objects interact with the process:
+Below is a visual overview of how the functions interact in the process:

 ![functional_rules_engine.png](/images/functional_rules_engine.png)